 Welcome to the points game!
 Many people feel like they can’t benefit from points and miles loyalty programs because they travel infrequently, but nothing could be further from the truth.
 Almost anyone can leverage the insane value of miles and points to travel the world.
 Travel can be expensive, but there are ways to significantly reduce the cost.

 The key to being a Thrifty Traveler is to accumulate loyalty points/miles, primarily through credit card sign-up bonuses.
 Even signing up for as few as 1-2 cards will allow you to travel almost anywhere in the world for next to nothing.
-By signing up for credit cards I have earned over 5 million points and miles in the last seven years.
+By signing up for credit cards I have earned over 5 million points and miles in the last decade.
 You can too.
 Simply follow the steps below.

 Step 1: Sign up for airline/hotel loyalty programs